-The Respondent then, on October 5, 2019 appealed the September 6, 2019, Order of the OAH in Case No. CC-02-2019-P-353 to the Circuit Court of Berkeley County.
+The Respondent then, on October 5, 2019 appealed the September 6, 2019, Order of the OAH in Berkeley Case No. CC-02-2019-P-353 to the Circuit Court of Berkeley County.
 (A.R.
 Pg.
 174).
-On March 25, 2020, the Circuit Court (the Hon.
-Steven Redding) issued an Order overturning the September 6, 2019, Order of the OAH.
+On March 25, 2020 the Circuit Court (the Hon.
+Steven Redding) issued an Order Overturning the September 6, 2019 Order of the OAH.
 The Petitioner (Commissioner) then appealed the matter to the West Virginia Supreme Court of Appeals and this Court, by Memorandum Decision issued on February 19, 2021, Docket No. 20-0336, reversed the Circuit Court's Order of March 25, 2020, and remanded the case for reconsideration pursuant to the rulings in Frazier vs. Fouch, 244 W.Va.
 347, 853 S. E.2d 587 (2020).
-This Court issued its Mandate in the case on March 23, 2021.
+The Supreme Court issued its Mandate in the case on March 23, 2021.

-The Circuit Court of Berkeley County, in turn, issued its Final Order on Remand from the Supreme Court of Appeals on June 20, 2021, reversing the Final Order of the OAH of September 6, 2019, and remanding the matter to the Office of Administrative Hearings with directions to conduct an evidentiary hearing on a specific and limited topic, to-wit, "to permit the record to be developed as to what substances the Valley Health Urgent Care 11 Panel NON-DOT drug screen tested for, what a negative screen would thus mean in the context of this case in light of all the other evidence, and to provide the Respondent the opportunity to meet that evidence."
+The Circuit Court of Berkeley County, in turn, issued its Final Order on Remand from the Supreme Court of Appeals on June 20, 2021, REVERSING the Final Order of the OAH of September 6, 2019, and REMANDING the matter to the Office of Administrative Hearings with directions to conduct an evidentiary hearing on a specific and limited topic, to-wit, "to permit the record to be developed as to what substances the Valley Health Urgent Care 11 Panel NON-DOT drug screen tested for, what a negative screen would thus mean in the context of this case in light of all the other evidence, and to provide the Respondent the opportunity to meet that evidence."
 (A.R.
 Pgs.
-1-20 & 323 - 342).
+1-20).

-The Petitioner thereafter filed an appeal to this Honorable Court which was docketed as Case No. 21-0568.
+The Petitioner thereafter filed the instant appeal to this Honorable Court.

-In the interim, a remand hearing was had on June 28, 2021, before William A. Freeman, Acting Chief Hearing Examiner for the OAH.
-Petitioner (Yoder) presented two witnesses at the administrative hearing.
-The first witness was Krissi C. Malloy (A.R.
-Pgs.
-378 - 391) who was employed by Valley Health Urgent Care and who administered the 11 Panel NON-DOT Rapid Drug Screen test to the Petitioner.
-The second witness was Kelly J. Peters, a Certified Forensic Nurse Examiner, (A.R.
-Pgs.
-396-414), who was qualified as an expert (A.R.
-396 - 399) and testified as to what drugs a usual 11 panel drug screen tests for.
-Ms. Malloy authenticated the 11 Panel NON-DOT Rapid Drug Screen given to the Petitioner and testified to the procedures employed to safeguard the validity of the testing.
-(A.R.
-379-384).
-Ms. Malloy testified that the drug screen tested for 11 different types of drugs, however, she was not aware as to what those 11 drugs were.
-(A.R.
-390).
+In the interim, a remand hearing was had on June 28, 2021, before William A. Freeman, Acting Chief Hearing Examiner for the OAH.1 The Petitioner (Yoder) presented two witnesses at the administrative hearing.
+The first witness was Krissi C. Malloy who was employed by Valley Health Urgent Care and who administered the 11 Panel NON-DOT Rapid Drug Screen test to the Petitioner.
+The second witness was Kelly J. Peters, a Certified Forensic Nurse Examiner, who was qualified as an expert and testified as to what drugs a usual 11 panel drug screen tests for.
+Ms.